King in the North

-King in the North or King of the North is a fictional title that is used in the HBO television series Game of Thrones, given to the King of the sovereign northern kingdom in Westeros.
+King in the North is a fictional title used in George R. R. Martin's A Song of Ice and Fire series of novels and the HBO television adaptation Game of Thrones, given to the King of the sovereign northern kingdom in Westeros.
 It is distinct from the similar title Warden of the North, held by the vassal of the Lord of the Seven Kingdoms.